It’s the typical rom-com plot: Boy is set up for blind date with girl, meets her at KFC, girl deletes boy on WeChat. Boy wonders what he did wrong.

 What it means: You are unconcerned with the loss of personal information

 As many participants have told TWOC, “matchmaking corners” at parks across the country are really the last resort for parents who feel their children are too busy or otherwise incapable of meeting people (or perhaps get rejected for bringing them to KFC?).
-Parents often try to forbid pictures taken of their signs—and no wonder, when they contain private information like their children’s name, sex, birth date, phone number, hukou information, education and work history, zodiac sign, salary, and the number and location of properties they own.
+Parents don’t allow pictures of their signs—and no wonder, when they contain information like their children’s name, sex, birth date, phone number, hukou information, education and work history, zodiac sign, salary, and the number and location of properties they own.

 Location: Parent’s home